-Very large made-to-measure wine racks are made in sections, otherwise they would be too large to handle.
-The wine racks will be delivered with all the necessary joining parts and instructions are also provided.
+Very large made-to-measure wine racks are made in sections, otherwise, they would be too large to handle.
+The wine racks will be delivered with all the necessary joining parts along with a set of instructions.
 These joints are nearly always vertical, with the wine racks standing next to each other.

 Some of your wine racks are rectangular - can these be used with the long side either vertical or diagonal?

 Yes, they have been designed to work well in either placement.